Counseling & Hypnotherapy

-We offer individual counseling services that is flexible in order to meet your goals.
+We offer individual counseling services that are flexible in order to meet your goals.
 We have convenient hours of operation that fit into busy schedules, and our staff is committed to compassionate and professional service.
+We serve children through adults with a broad spectrum of issues.

-Your Therapist: Lance Garland LPC has an extensive background in the healing arts that shapes the unique character of his practice.
-This allows him to serve his clients on a holistic level, providing them with a complete, adaptable, and profoundly effective treatment program that is customized to meet their goals and needs.
+Your Therapists: Lance Garland, LPC and Haley Duncan, LPCi have extensive backgrounds in the healing arts that shape the unique character of their practices.
+This allows them to serve their clients on a holistic level, providing each with a complete, adaptable, and profoundly effective treatment program that is customized to meet each person’s goals and needs.

 What is Holistic Counseling?